fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ### Proofing requests

-There are plenty of things which can go wrong when we accept data from outside sources.
+There are plenty of things that can go wrong when we accept data from outside sources.
 Applications rarely work completely on their own, and we are forced to live with the fact that data from sources outside of our system cannot be fully trusted.
 When we receive data from an outside source, there is no way it can already be typed when we receive it.
 We need to make decisions on how to handle the uncertainty that comes with this.